Generated regional Oregon river scene for Deschutes River Middle planning; not an exact location photo

 Local plan

 Start with known public access around Terrebonne, Steelhead Falls, or other BLM-managed middle-river entries, then fish one canyon section thoroughly.
-This water rewards commitment to a smaller legal corridor more than it rewards trying to sample too many unknown pullouts.
+This water rewards commitment to a smaller legal area more than it rewards trying to sample too many unknown pullouts.

 Backup water